Cross-Cultural Communication Conference (CCCC)

-Cross-Cultural Communication Conference is an international conference organised by six universities: Zayed University (UAE), Chulalongkorn University (Thailand), Bournemouth University (UK), Emerson College (USA), Curtin University (Australia) and Blanquerna school of Communication and International Relations — Ramon Llull University (Catalonia-Spain).
-Together the universities are providing a platform for broad scope of research in cross-cultural communication adaptation and intercultural communication challenges.
+The fourth international Cross-Cultural Communication Conference is organised by five universities: Curtin University (Australia, Malaysia, Singapore & UAE), Chulalongkorn University (Thailand), Zayed University (UAE), Emerson College (USA) and Blanquerna School of Communication and International Relations, Ramon Llull University (Catalonia-Spain).
+Together these universities are providing a platform for a broad scope of research in cross-cultural communication and intercultural communication challenges.
 The conference focus reflects a growing interest in intercultural aspects of communication.
-The upcoming conference will be held in Abu Dhabi over two days (January 23 and 24, 2019) with a keynote speaker and a panel discussion on the first day.
+The upcoming conference will be held in Perth, Western Australia, over two days (Thursday, 6th February and Friday, 7th February 2020).

-Papers for presentation at the conference are selected after peer review by an international academic panel.
-The most recent conference attracted submissions from more than 20 countries, including Australia, Canada, China, France, Hong Kong, India, Indonesia, Japan, Malaysia, Pakistan, Singapore, South Korea, Spain, Thailand, Turkey, Russia, Macedonia, Kosovo, Vietnam, UAE, UK and USA.
+Papers for presentation at the conference will be selected following a double-blind peer review by an international academic panel.
+The most recent conference (Abu Dhabi, 2019) attracted submissions from more than 20 countries, including Australia, Canada, China, France, Hong Kong, India, Indonesia, Japan, Malaysia, Pakistan, Singapore, South Korea, Spain, Thailand, Turkey, Russia, Macedonia, Kosovo, Vietnam, UAE, UK and USA.

 All accepted abstracts will be published subsequently in the conference proceedings.
 Selected papers from the conference will be included in the special edition of the Asia Pacific Public Relations Journal (Australia), the Journal of Communication Arts (Thailand) and Communication and Media in Asia Pacific (Thailand).